 Call for Papers & Challenge Now Open!
-Paper Submission Deadline: July 12, 2026
+Full Paper Submission Deadline: July 12, 2026

 EMR Workshop teaser